 The Georgia Institute of Technology (Georgia Tech) is one of the thirty-one (31) institutions of higher education within the University System of Georgia (USG).
 Georgia Tech is one of the nation's top research universities and an international leader in scientific and technological research and education.
-Distinguished by its commitment to improving the human condition through advanced science and technology, Georgia Tech provides a focused, technology-based education for over 21,500 undergraduate and graduate students.
+Distinguished by its commitment to improving the human condition through advanced science and technology, Georgia Tech provides a focused, technology-based education for more than 21,000 undergraduate and graduate students.
 Georgia Tech offers degrees through the Colleges of Architecture, Computing, Engineering, Sciences, the Scheller College of Business and the Ivan Allen College of Liberal Arts.
 As a leading technological institute, Georgia Tech has over 200 research centers and laboratories that consistently contribute vital research and innovation to government, industry, and business on a national as well as an international scale.

-Accredited by the Southern Association of Colleges and Schools (SACS), Georgia Tech has many nationally recognized programs and is the only technological university consistently ranked in U. S. News and World Report's listing of America's Top Ten public universities.
-Undergraduate and graduate programs in Georgia Tech's College of Engineering are currently ranked in the country's Top Five by U. S. News and World Report.
-All of the Institute's undergraduate and graduate engineering programs are ranked in the top ten of their respective disciplines.
-These impressive national rankings reflect the academic prestige long associated with the Georgia Tech curriculum and have led to international recognition in a variety of global rankings, including eighth place in the world for engineering/technology and computer science by the Center for World Class Universities at Shanghai Jiao Tong University.
-SmartMoney magazine ranked Georgia Tech first in the nation in annualized return on investment (ROI) based on the financial return graduates earn from their degrees.
+Accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), Georgia Tech is a member of the Association of American Universities (AAU), an association of 62 leading research universities in the United States and Canada.
+Georgia Tech has many nationally recognized programs and is the only technological university consistently ranked in U.S. News and World Report's listing of America's Top Ten public universities.
+Undergraduate and graduate programs in Georgia Tech's College of Engineering are currently ranked in the country's Top Ten by U.S. News and World Report.
+These impressive national rankings reflect the academic prestige long associated with the Georgia Tech curriculum and have led to international recognition in a variety of global rankings, including ninth place in the world for engineering/technology and computer science by the Center for World Class Universities at Shanghai Jiao Tong University.
+Payscale.com ranked Georgia Tech first in the nation in annualized return on investment (ROI) based on the financial return graduates earn from their degrees.

-Founded in 1885 to help move Georgia's economy into the industrial age, Georgia Tech exceeded the expectations of its founders by becoming a multi-faceted research institution that serves as a source of new technologies and a driver of economic development.
+From its beginnings in 1885, Georgia Tech exceeded the expectations of its founders by becoming a multi-faceted research institution that serves as a source of new technologies and a driver of economic development.
 A recent USG study shows that Georgia Tech has a \$2.6 billion economic impact on the region.
-With a clear vision of technology and leadership, the Institute provides cutting edge education and research for the 21st century.
+Georgia Tech stands out as a distinctively different kind of university, one that is eagerly encouraging and developing the revolutionary technologies of the twenty-first century.
 Equipped with the extremely rich resources of an outstanding student body, faculty and staff; strong partnerships with business, industry, and government; and support from alumni and friends; Georgia Tech is designing a future of global preeminence, leadership, and service.

-The Institution continues to grow its student population as indicated by the comparison numbers that follow.
+The institution continues to have a stable student population as indicated by the comparison numbers that follow.

+Students Students

-Faculty Students (Headcount) Students (FTE)
+Faculty (Headcount) (FTE)

+Fiscal Year 2014 1,086 21,471 20,134

-Fiscal Year 2013 1.043 21,558 20,245
+Fiscal Year 2013 1,043 21,558 20,245

 Fiscal Year 2012 1,039 20,941 19,592

-Fiscal Year 2011 992 20,721 19,420